Lawyer: Deal close in Weinstein sexual misconduct lawsuits

 The New York attorney general’s office declined to comment on the amount of the settlement.

 Harvey Weinstein also faces criminal charges in New York of rape and performing a forcible sex act.
 His trial is scheduled to begin in September.
+The settlement wouldn’t resolve his criminal case.

-He denies all allegations of nonconsensual sex.
+Weinstein denies all allegations of nonconsensual sex.

+An attorney who represents unsecured creditors in the bankruptcy of the Weinstein film studio, Robert Feinstein, told U.S. Bankruptcy Court Judge Mary Walrath that mediation talks that had broken down a few months ago had recently been restarted.

+A global settlement of the class action lawsuit and all other legal action against the Weinstein Co. seemed to become possible only in the past few days, he said, though he cautioned that many details remained to be resolved.

 Associated Press writer Randall Chase in Dover, Delaware, contributed to this report.